Introduction to CVs

 Many employers will expect a general, chronological CV (where employment and education appear from most recent to oldest).
 Some job sectors prefer you to send in a type of CV designed for that industry.

-Look at Types of CVs to learn about the different ways you can format a CV.
+Look at Types of CVs to learn about the different ways you can create a CV.

 What to include in your CV